dheerajpotula/design-patterns/README.md

 be useful when create caches, connection, configuration classes for which having more than one instance floating around in the JVM doesn't make sense.

-Code Example : Simple Singleton that assumes that we are creating a very expensive singleton (requiring lazy initialization) and we operating under a very high TPS multithreaded system (where accessing the singleton is frequent and therefore has to be efficient).
+Code example : Simple Singleton that assumes that we are creating a very expensive singleton (requiring lazy initialization) and we operating under a very high TPS multithreaded system (where accessing the singleton is frequent and therefore has to be efficient).